AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 npm install express
 ```

-At this time, we can do a quick test to see if our site works by running `node server.js`.
+At this time, you can do a quick test to see if the site works by running `node server.js`.
 The site should be accessible at `http://<ipaddress>:3000`.
-Port `3000` will work provided we configured the firewall to `allow` it during the initial setup
+Port `3000` will work provided the firewall (`ufw`) was configured to allow it.

 ```
 cd ~/react-demo-app/server